LeoXC/paragliding_hits/README.md

 - additional params:

-`--no-dep-run` - dont execute your program, to check exactly what libs it is using

 `--console` - it will be console script
+`--no-dep-run` - don't run script.rb to check for dependencies.
+`--no-autoload` - don't load/include script.rb's autoloads.
+`--no-autodll` - disable detection of runtime DLL dependencies.
 `--icon=c:\path-to\icon.ico` - use this icon for .exe ;)

 Other docs about OCRA: